How To Play Blackjack

 If the Player’s first two cards are of equal value, they have the opportunity to “split” the hand as long as they equal the original bet on the second hand.
 They can “split” any similar cards up to three times to make four hands.
 Exception: Aces receive one card per Ace.

 The Player may also “double down” on any two cards.
 A “double down” is to make a second wager equal to or less than the original bet in order to take only one “hit” card.
 Players always act on their hand before the Dealer does.
-Our rules say that the Dealer must draw to 17 or better and must hit “soft” 17.
+Our rules say that the Dealer must draw to at least 17 and must hit “soft” 17.
 A soft hand is one where the Ace is counted as 11.

 If your hand is less than the Dealer’s hand you lose your bet.
 Ties are a standoff called a “push” and your bet remains on the table.